ManikLakhanpal/InstaCredentialSender/README.md

 # InstaCredentialSender
-A simple python program created using python which can help you get Instagram Credentials.
+A simple python program created using selenium which can help you get Instagram Credentials.

 ** THIS IS MADE FOR EDUCATIONAL PURPOSE ONLY **